MrKampla/prisma-data-migrate/README.md

 Prisma-migrate-schema needs a table in your database in order to store the actual state of database migrations that have been run.
 By default, this table is called `prisma_data_migrations` but you can change that with `--table "table-name"` parameter.

 After initializing the prisma-data-migrate, you have to run an actual migration with Prisma migrate in order for Prisma to create the `prisma_data_migrations` table.
+After that you're good to go!

 ## Commands